GiacomoZheng/gm-syntax/plugins/better-comments/README.md

-`better-comments` is a useful extension
+`better-comments` is a very useful extension.

 Here is my settings,
 ```json